davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## AsyncLocal\<T\>

 Async locals are a way to store/retrieve ambient state throughout an application.
 This can be a *very* useful alternative to flowing explicit state everywhere, especially through call sites that you do not have much control over.
 While it is powerful, it is also dangerous if used incorrectly.
-Async locals are attached to the execution context which flows *everywhere implicitly*.
+Async locals are attached to the [execution context](https://docs.microsoft.com/en-us/dotnet/api/system.threading.executioncontext) which flows *everywhere implicitly*.
 Disabling execution context flow requires use of advanced APIs (typically prefixed with the Unsafe name).
 As such, there's very little control over what code will attempt to access these values.

+### Creating an AsyncLocal\<T\>

 If you can avoid async locals, do so by explicitly passing state around or using techniques like inversion of control.